pts/minilibc32/README.txt

 This is not an absolute minimum for a hello-world benchmark, because it's possible to merge .text and .data to a single section, and it's possible to omit the trailing NUL from the message, and by writing everything in assembly (the main(...) function is currently in C) it's possible to remove some more bytes by better register usage.
 See the classic piece https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html on writing everything (including the ELF32 header) in NASM assembly language.
+Based on that, the hello-world benchmark hello_min.nasm in the minilibc32 repository compiles to just 123 bytes.

-Here is the annotated disassembly of the code (.text section) only of the hello-world benchmark (60 bytes):
+Here is the annotated disassembly of the code (.text section) only of the hello-world benchmark (60 bytes) written in C, compiled with the OpenWatcom C compiler, and manually linked:

   main_:  ; __watcall calling convention.
   08048100  53                push ebx